USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/deep_learning_for_images.md

     ValueError: Negative dimension size caused by subtracting 3 from 1 for 'conv2d_5/convolution' (op: 'Conv2D') with input shapes: [?,28,1,28], [3,3,28,32].

-## <span style='color:Green'> Your turn: </span>
-What happens if you forget the flatten layer?
-How useful is the error in this case?
+{% include alert class="question" title="Your turn" content="What happens if you forget the flatten layer?
+How useful is the error in this case?" %}

 ```python